DeepEarthSchool/DeepEarthSchool/program.md

 ---

 ## Program
 Here is a program for the two weeks.
-You will find below details about all for them and the topics that they will cover.
+You will find below details about all of them and the topics that they will cover.

 > All lectures and seminars will be given in English.